 Her true “wine awakening,” as she calls it, came from working at Le Pigeon, the pioneering French bistro in Portland, Oregon, with co-owner and sommelier Andrew Fortgang.
 “Learning from him set the tone for my wine career—I can still remember the first time I tasted a Grand Cru white Burgundy.
 Game changer,” she says.

-Ball went on to become a sommelier herself, working at Park Street Kitchen and Smallwares, then spent a year in Lyon in 2009 to learn more about French wines specifically.
+Ball went on to become a sommelier herself, working at Park Kitchen and Smallwares, then spent a year in Lyon in 2009 to learn more about French wines specifically.
 She started taking friends on unofficial tours of the region, launching Dirty Radish in 2017.
-Now, she hosts tours in both southern France and the Willamette Valley in addition to hosting wine events around Portland.
+Now, she hosts tours in the Willamette Valley, Beaujolais, and Lyon in addition to hosting wine events around Portland.

 But like many other industries in Portland, wine is not the most inclusive.
 “The lack of diversity in Portland is a challenge for a POC like me,” says Ball.
-In January, she sat on the steering committee and the advisory board for the first-ever Assemblage Symposium, a conference for women in wine.
+In January, she sat on the steering committee for the first-ever Assemblage Symposium, a conference for women in wine, in addition to being a main stage speaker and panelist.
 “I hope to change [the industry] by creating spaces for women of diverse backgrounds to come together and work together to find our seat at the table.”

 Here, Ball shares her favorite wine bars in Portland, Oregon.